Updated August 2018

 This worked well and the engine has run successfully for many years, but unfortunately was known as 'the coffee-grinder' because of the noise of the spur gears in the tender.
 Without the tender body the loco was reasonably quiet, but adding the body seemed to amplify the noise.
 My attempts at deadening the sound were a complete failure.

-A couple of years ago, I decided that a major refit was the only solution, and the pictures below show the new chassis.
+In 2007, after 20 years in service, I decided that a major refit was the only solution, and the pictures below show the new chassis.

 This was the original layout, as shown in my articles for MRJ nos 19 and 20.
 The spur gears are mounted on a paxolin base, and there are two universal joints, one between the tender and engine, and the other immediately aft of the worm and wheel gearbox.